 Wesley has frequently provided specific courses required of other mainline denominations besides The United Methodist Church.
 Courses in non-UM history, polity and theology, as required of students in other denominations, are typically offered on a regular cycle.
 Polity courses and other independent directed studies are available for students from the African Methodist Episcopal Church, Christian Church (Disciples of Christ), United Church of Christ, Presbyterian Church (USA), Baptist Church, and the Unitarian Universalist Association.
-Theology courses in the Reformed tradition and Religious Education courses in the Unitarian Universalist tradition are also offered.
+Theology courses in the Reformed tradition and Religious Education courses in the Unitarian

+Universalist tradition are also offered.
 Courses are regularly offered as needed, depending on enrollment of students seeking ordination.
-In cases where Wesley does not offer a course required for ordination or membership in other denominations, courses meeting these requirements may be taken at another institution and transferred into the degree program as elective credit.
+In cases where Wesley does not offer a course required for ordination or membership in other denominations, courses meeting these requirements may be taken at another institution and transferred into the degree program as elective credit, provided it meets Wesley's transferrable credit standards.